euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ## Transient Storage

-In order to maintain the execution context, access to the same variables must occur from different invocations of the Conductor.
+In order to maintain the execution context, access to the same variables must occur from different invocations of the CVP.
 This means that they must be held in storage, and not memory.
 Unfortunately, storage is expensive compared to memory.
 Luckily, the EVM protocol may soon specify a new type of memory lifetime: transient storage that is accessible to multiple invocations, but is inexpensive to access.

 In order to take advantage of transient storage, the contracts have been structured to keep all the variables that should be stored in transient storage in a separate base class contract `TransientStorage`.
 By optionally overriding this at compile-time, both old and new networks can be supported.